brianr747/platform/test/README.md

 This way, unit tests "work out of the box," but if people want to test extensions, they do so at own risk...

+## Isues with Testing

+- The unit tests change an environment variable so that the user config is not loaded (this should only effect the current shell?).
+This might cause confusion when going back to running regularly.

 ## run_coverage.bat

 This batch file runs the coverage command.
 Unfortunately, it is specific to my (Brian's) computer,